rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 It was now about the sixth hour, and there was darkness over the whole land until the ninth hour, ^2344

-while the sun’s light failed.
+while the sun's light failed.
 And the curtain of the temple was torn in two. ^2345

 Then Jesus, calling out with a loud voice, said, Father, into your hands I commit my spirit!
 And having said this he breathed his last. ^2346